Why Is My French Press Coffee Weak

 Another important factor when making strong French press coffee is to ensure that the water is at the desirable temperature.

 The lighter the roast, the hotter you need the water to be in order to fully extract all the wonderful flavours.
-Using water that is too cool results in under-extracted (under-cooked) coffee which is sour.
+Using water that is too cool results in sour, under-extracted (under-cooked) coffee.
 The coffee will also lack body, causing it to be weak and watery.

 The ideal coffee-brewing temperatures are between 94 – 98°C (200 – 208°F).
 If you don’t have a programmable kettle that you can set to a specific temperature, then allow your water to cool for up to 90 seconds after it has come to a boil.
 This ensures that the water is at the correct temperature for making delicious French press coffee.

-Talking of temperature, something you can also do to keep everything nice and toasty is to preheat your French press with hot water.
-This not only helps the coffee to brew more efficiently, but it also means that your coffee stays hotter for longer after plunging.
-It’s a win-win.
+To keep everything nice and toasty, preheat your French press with hot water.
+This helps the coffee brew more efficiently.
+Plus, it keeps your coffee hotter for longer after plunging.
+It’s a win-win!

 4. Don’t grind too coarse